Ukrainian gas executive cooperating in US probe of Giuliani

 “The Department of Justice has requested an interview,” Breuer said.
 “He has agreed and will voluntarily sit down with the government attorneys.
 At this time, it would not be appropriate to comment further.”

-Breuer declined to say when or where Favorov, who has dual U.S.-Russian citizenship and lives in Ukraine, will be meeting with prosecutors.
+Breuer declined to say when or where Favorov, who has dual Ukrainian-U.S. citizenship, will be meeting with prosecutors.

 Jim Margolin, a spokesman for the U.S. Attorney’s Office in the Southern District of New York, declined to comment.